cedmandocdoc/agos/README.md

 Creates a Stream that emits the given argument, then completes.

 - Arguments:
-  - `value` type any, value that will be propagated.
+  - `value` any value that will be propagated.
 - Return: Stream

 ---